-Development proposals should create safe, sustainable, well integrated environments for all members of the community.
+Development proposals should create safe, sustainable, well integrated environments include high quality sustainable design that also creates a safe, accessible, well integrated environment for all members of the community.
 In conjunction with this, all development proposals should incorporate the following requirements:

-- ensure that proposals make efficient use of land taking into account the local context and site characteristics, - new buildings should be designed to maintain local distinctiveness through incorporating local architectural detailing and materials and respecting scale, height, proportions and massing of surrounding development. while making a positive contribution to the architectural diversity and character of the area including, where appropriate, through innovative design; - safeguard residential amenity for existing and proposed residents: - ensure new development does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - where contaminated land is present, undertake appropriate remediation where it can be demonstrated that this will be effective; - ensure that distinctive features of existing buildings and their setting are safeguarded and where appropriate, restored; - utilise physical sustainability measures that include, in particular, orientation of buildings, the provision of water conservation measures, storage for bicycles and waste including provision for recycling, and enabling renewable energy and energy conservation infrastructure; - where possible, on-site renewable energy generation should also be incorporated; - create safe and accessible environments, and that minimise opportunities for crime and anti-social behaviour by incorporating Secured by Design
+- ensure that proposals make efficient use of land taking into account the local context and site characteristics, - new buildings should be designed to maintain local distinctiveness through incorporating local architectural detailing and materials and respecting scale, height, proportions and massing of surrounding development. while making a positive contribution to the architectural diversity and character of the area including, where appropriate, through innovative design; be designed to preserve and enhance locally distinctive built, historic and natural characteristics of a site and its surroundings and/or make a positive contribution to the architectural diversity and character of the area through

-- principles, and consider the incorporation of fire safety measures; - ensuring designs can be easily adapted and accommodate new technologies to meet changing needs throughout the lifetime of the development; and - utilise sustainable construction methods which minimise the use of nonrenewable resources and maximise the use of recycled and sustainably sourced materials;
+- appropriate layout, siting, scale, height, proportions and massing, orientation, use, architectural detailing, landscaping and materials; - safeguard residential amenity for existing and proposed residents; - ensure new development does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - where contaminated land is present, undertake appropriate remediation where it can be demonstrated that this will be effective; in relation to development proposals on contaminated land, it is demonstrated that appropriate remediation can be obtained; - ensure that distinctive features of existing buildings and their setting are safeguarded and where appropriate, restored; - utilise physical sustainability measures that include, in particular, orientation of buildings, the provision of water conservation measures, storage for bicycles and waste including provision for recycling, and enabling renewable energy and energy conservation infrastructure; utilise sustainable construction methods which minimise the use of non-renewable resources and maximise the use of recycled and sustainably sourced materials; - minimise resource use and carbon dioxide emissions by maximising the energy and water efficiency of buildings prioritising a "fabric first" approach.
+Where possible, on-site renewable energy generation should also be incorporated; - where possible, on-site renewable energy generation should also be incorporated; - allow easy access for all members of the community throughout the development facilitating shorter links between destinations, and allowing for a range of sustainable transport modes; - optimise the use of previously developed land and/or buildings; - ensure that proposals make efficient use of land taking into account the local context and site characteristics, including land stability and contamination; - create safe and accessible environments, addressing crime prevention, and community safety andthat that minimise opportunities for crime and antisocial behaviour by incorporating Secured by Design principles, and consider the incorporation of fire safety measures, particularly the location of establishments where hazardous substances are present; - ensuring designs can be easily adapted and accommodate new technologies to meet changing needs throughout the lifetime of the development; and - that the design of the development is resilient to climate change including minimising flood risk in accordance with policy SD3; and - utilise sustainable construction methods which minimise the use of nonrenewable resources and maximise the use of recycled and sustainably sourced materials; - include elements that contribute to the provision of green infrastructure in accordance with policy LD3.